kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0303 Review of air carrier agreements.md

 ### §303.01   Purpose.

 This part sets forth the procedures by which applications may be made to the Department of Transportation under 49 U.S.C.
 41308 and 41309 and procedures governing proceedings to enforce these provisions.
-These procedures supplement the rules described in part 302 of this chapter, which also apply to the review of air carrier agreements.
+These procedures supplement the rules described in [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md|part 302 of this chapter]], which also apply to the review of air carrier agreements.

 \[Doc.
 No. DOT-OST-2014-0140, 84 FR 15936, Apr.
 16, 2019\]